In today's modern business environment, advancing technology has continually reshaped the way companies operate.

 Of all of the sectors seeing large-scale digital transformation efforts, there is perhaps none with as much to gain from them than the healthcare industry.
 It is also the industry with the longest history of analog management and business practices – dating back some 5000 years.
 Those entrenched methodologies aren't easy to supplant, and in the US, only the mandates of the Patient Protection and Affordable Care Act were able to start the ball rolling.

-Since then, the healthcare industry has embraced digital patient tracking systems, AI-powered diagnostic equipment, telemedicine, and a raft of other digital innovations.
+Since then, the healthcare industry has embraced digital patient tracking systems, patient feedback software, AI-powered diagnostic equipment, telemedicine, and a raft of other digital innovations.
 The industry as a whole is undergoing a digital transformation that would make it unrecognizable to previous generations of doctors, hospital administrators, and insurance carriers.
 And, there's still a long way to go, as the analysts at McKinsey suggest that several cultural barriers remain that are preventing real, revolutionary transformations in healthcare.

 Another sector that's ripe for digital transformation is the banking sector.
 After getting off to a somewhat slow start at the dawn of the internet age, the banking industry has of late embraced digital transformation to deliver some real benefits for consumers.
 Things like mobile banking apps and digital money transfer options have fundamentally altered customers' relationships with their banks.